LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 #### Reverse repeater operation

-- Pressing and holding the **Hash** key and the Tx and Rx frequencies for the channel will be exchanged.
+- Channel mode: Pressing and holding the **Hash** key and the Tx and Rx frequencies for the channel will be exchanged.
 The channel name is shown in inverse video.
+- VFO mode: Pressing and holding **SK1** and **SK2** and the Tx and Rx frequencies will be exchanged.
 - The radio remains locked in Reverse repeater mode even if the channel or zone is changed.
 - To exit from Reverse repeater mode, press and hold **Hash**

 <div style="page-break-after: always; break-after: page;"></div>